 In Singapore, a certificate of entitlement ("COE") is required for the registration of a new vehicle in the appropriate vehicle category.
 A COE represents a right to vehicle ownership and use of the limited road space in Singapore for 10 years.
 The Singapore government controls the total number of vehicles in use by limiting the quota of COE.
+From 2010 to 2013, the number of newly registered passenger cars in Singapore decreased as a result of reduced COE quota and higher COE price.
 Any measures taken by the Singapore government to limit or reduce the number of passenger car registrations, therefore reducing the number of passenger cars on the roads, and/or measures to encourage the use of public transport, may materially and adversely affect the demand of our services.